MArhamAA1422/b6-learning/js/basics.md

     - Reduces an array to a single value by applying a function step by step.
     - sum, min/max
     - first param (accumulator, currentValue), second param(initial value)
+    - accumulator can be an OBJECT also (anything?)
+    - iterate over the array and come up with one single value
 ```js
 const nums = [1, 2, 3, 4];
 const sum = nums.reduce((acc, curr) => acc + curr, 0);